AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 ## Customizing the Country of Search Resources

-This interface also supports limiting the country of the search results.
-We can add the `country` parameter to limit the country, with the input parameter being the abbreviation of the country, such as cn (China), us (United States).
+This interface also supports limiting the country of the search results, and we can add the `country` parameter to specify the country, with the input parameter being the abbreviation of the country, such as cn (China), us (United States).
 This article will take China as an example, and the specific information is as follows:

 <p><img src="https://cdn.acedata.cloud/gztpwi.png" width="500" class="m-auto"></p>